MicrosoftLearning/MB-800-Business-Central-Functional-Consultant/Instructions/Labs/Lab24_Reconcile_Customer_Vendor.md

 24. Create payment entries.

-In the Cash Receipt journal, fill in the details for the new line.
+25. In the Cash Receipt journal, fill in the details for the new line.
     Enter in the Posting Date field 12/1/25.
 	Select in the Document type field, the option Payment.
 	Select in the Account type field, the option Vendor.
 	Select in the Account no. field 40000 for Wide World Importers vendor.
 	Enter in the Amount field 1600.
 	Select in the Applies-to Doc.Type field, the value Invoice.
 	On the Apply Vendor Entries page select the line with invoice from 12/1/25 and External Document No. WW25/367

-Select OK.
+26. Select OK.

-In the Cash Receipt journal, fill in the details for the new line.
+27. In the Cash Receipt journal, fill in the details for the new line.

-Enter in the Posting Date field 1/1/26.
+28. Enter in the Posting Date field 1/1/26.

-Select in the Document type field, the option Payment.
+29. Select in the Document type field, the option Payment.

-Select in the Account type field, the option Vendor.
+30. Select in the Account type field, the option Vendor.
-		Select in the Account no. field 40000 for Wide World Importers vendor.
+31. Select in the Account no. field 40000 for Wide World Importers vendor.

-Enter in the Amount field 3600.
+32. Enter in the Amount field 3600.
-		On the menu select Home, Apply Entries.
+33. On the menu select Home, Apply Entries.
-		On the Apply Vendor Entries
-			Select the lines:
-			the line with External Document No. WW25/368, Posting Date 12/10/2025 the line with External Document No. WW26/001, Posting Date 1/1/2026 the line with External Document No. WW26/002, Posting Date 1/10/2026 Select Set Applies –to ID
+34. On the Apply Vendor Entries select the lines: the line with External Document No. WW25/368, Posting Date 12/10/2025 the line with External Document No. WW26/001, Posting Date 1/1/2026 the line with External Document No. WW26/002, Posting Date 1/10/2026 Select Set Applies –to ID

-System show message “You cannot apply and post an entry to an entry with an earlier posting date...”, Select OK.
+35. The system shows the message “You cannot apply and post an entry to an entry with an earlier posting date...”, select **OK**.

-Unselect the line with External Document No. WW26/002, Posting Date 1/10/2026.
+36. Unselect the line with External Document No. WW26/002, Posting Date 1/10/2026.

-Select Set Applies –to ID, to assign value for the Applies to ID field.
+37. Select Set Applies –to ID, to assign value for the Applies to ID field.
-			Select OK.
+38. Select **OK**.

-In the Cash Receipt journal, fill in the details for the new line.
+39. In the Cash Receipt journal, fill in the details for the new line.

-Enter in the Posting Date field 1/1/26.
+40. Enter in the Posting Date field 1/1/26.

-Select in the Document type field, the option Payment.
+41. Select in the Document type field, the option Payment.

-Select in the Account type field the option Customer.
+42. Select in the Account type field the option Customer.
-	Select in the Account no. field 20000 for Trey Research.
+43. Select in the Account no. field 20000 for Trey Research.

-Enter in the Amount field -2000.
+44. Enter in the Amount field -2000.

-Select in the Applies-to Doc.Type field, the value Invoice.
+45. Select in the Applies-to Doc.Type field, the value Invoice.
-	On the Apply Customer Entries page select the line with invoice from 12/16/25
+46. On the Apply Customer Entries page select the line with invoice from 12/16/25

-Select OK.
+47. Select OK.

-25. Select Home, and then select Post.
+48. Select Home, and then select Post.

-Select Yes.
+49. Select Yes.

-Select OK.
+50. Select OK.

 ## Task 2: Reconcile posted entries.